-There were about 41,800 jobs for Petroleum Pump System Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 41,800 jobs in the United States for Petroleum Pump System Operator.
 New jobs are being produced at a rate of 2.9% which is below the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Petroleum Pump System Operator by 2026.
-There will be an estimated 4,300 positions for Petroleum Pump System Operator per year.
+The BLS estimates 4,300 yearly job openings in this field.

 The states with the most job growth for Petroleum Pump System Operator are Utah, North Dakota, and South Dakota.
 Watch out if you plan on working in Missouri, California, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 How Much Does a Petroleum Pump System Operator Make?